Free Word Games -

 Swap the roles over so everybody has a turn at both.

-My life as a XXXX (insert an object: door hinge, hammer, potatoe, egg, park bench, side-show doll...)
+My life as a XXXX (insert an object: door hinge, hammer, potato, egg, park bench, side-show clown...)

 This variation can be played as a monologue or as a pair with one person being the interviewer.
-Again the goal is to fully accept and live into the topic.
+Again the goal is to fully accept and breathe life into whatever object you've selected or have been given.

-This free word game is wonderful for developing small group confidence, creativity and trust.
+This exercise is wonderful for developing small group confidence, creativity and trust.

-National I Love You Day, Free Punctuation Packs (available with an extra 10 exclamation marks or 15 sets of speech marks), Eternal Sunshine, Snow Kits for Sunny Places, Instant Fame...
+National I Love You Day, Free Punctuation Packs (available with an extra 10 exclamation marks or 15 sets of speech marks), Eternal Sunshine, DIY Snow Kits for Sunny Places, Instant Fame, Society for the Abolition of Mondays ...

 Split your group into small groups of 2-5 people and assign the topic for each.